ParaCoToUl/noarr-structures/noarr_docs_tech/README.md

 It is an extension of the *top application* case:

-given the expresion `s | f`, if `f(s)` is not a valid expression, the piping mechanism attempts to apply `f` to the substructures of `s` (recursively).
+given the expression `s | f`, if `f(s)` is not a valid expression, the piping mechanism attempts to apply `f` to the substructures of `s` (recursively).
 It fails if `f` is not applicable to any of the substructures or if it is applicable to more substructures.
 In other words, it succeeds if and only if there is one and only one sub-graph branch in the structure hierarchy (if represented by a tree) such that `f` is not applicable to any of the non-leaf nodes of the branch and it is applicable to the leaf.

 #### Mapping / Transformation